haberdashPI/vscode-master-key/notes.md

 - get macro replay working with selection utility commands

-- would be nice if each key past the first shows up in a quick pick menu rather than just being a separate keybinding

 - reduce the commands that have to be excluded from the global command palette

-- move all flag setting for prefix commands to the suffix command upon pre-processing
-  - we need to examine which variables `computedArgs` depend on and only eliminate those commands that depend on variables modified in the prefix

-- would be nice if each key sequence that mapped to a *single* command could be added as a keybinding full keybinding for that command with a `when` clause that is never true; that way all single commands that are mapped can be looked up using the command palette.
+- would be nice if each key sequence that mapped to a *single* command could be added as a full keybinding for that command with a `when` clause that is never true; that way all single commands that are mapped can be looked up using the command palette.
 NOTE: this might not work